cuzox/public-interview-fullstack-django-react/readme.md

 ### Upsell

 Several of the changes require an "upsell experience."
 We do not have an exact UI design for this.
-But it should prompt guest users to upgrade their account to an Editor account.
+But it should prompt guest users to upgrade their account to an editor role.

 The upsell should explain that upgrading to an editor role will give the following improvements:
 - Able to download CSV exports